-This perennial favorite has become one of my comfort food standbys.
-Hearty and warming, it satisfies and soothes during treatment while providing some tasty extra calories when they’re needed.
-Our version is quick to prepare, especially if you use store bought pastry to top the chicken with.
-The recipe below calls for fresh chicken breast, but if you have leftover chicken, poached, roasted, or even rotisserie, use it up to make this dish.
+Hearty and warming, this pot pie satisfies and soothes during treatment while providing some tasty extra calories when they’re needed.
+Our version is quick to prepare, especially if you use store-bought pastry.
+The recipe... below calls for chicken breast meat, but if you have leftover chicken — poached, roasted, or even rotisserie — use it up to make this dish.
 It sure beats chicken salad on a cold day.

-1. Heat the olive oil in a medium size Dutch oven over a medium-high flame.
-Add the shallots, carrots, celery, turnip and bay leaf.
-Sprinkle with salt and sauté for 2 minutes.
-Cover, lower the heat to medium-low and sweat the vegetables for 10 to 12 minutes, stirring occasionally, making sure that they do not brown.
+Heat the olive oil in a medium-sized Dutch oven over a medium-high heat.
+Add the shallots, carrots, celery, turnip, and bay leaf.
+Sprinkle with salt and saute for 2 minutes.
+Cover, lower the heat to medium-low, and sweat the vegetables for 10 to 12 minutes, stirring occasionally, making sure that they do not brown.

-4. While the oven is heating, add the cubed chicken to the pan.
-Stir and cook until the chicken is no longer pink, about 8 -10 minutes.
+While the oven is heating, add the cubed chicken to the pan.
+Stir and cook until the chicken is no longer pink, about 8 to 10 minutes.
 Add the frozen peas or lima beans.
 Cook a minute more.
 Taste for salt.
 Pour the chicken mixture into a pie dish.

 If you use cooked chicken for this dish, remove any skin first.